Let's face loneliness together: one connection at a time.

 The Great Get Together 2019

-This year participation more than doubled with an estimated 720,000 people taking part in more than 11,000 events.
+In 2019 participation more than doubled compared to the previous year, with an estimated 720,000 people taking part in more than 11,000 events.
 Celebrations took place in every corner of the country, stretching from Orkney to Jersey and from Lowestoft to Derry- LondonDerry.